erikaris/til/webscraping.md

     [1] "Root=1-5fecea90-2502f62e7222025f605f9d58"
     ```
     From the example above, we can see that the user agent is `libcurl/7.47.0 r-curl/4.3 httr/1.4.2`.
-2. read the HTML File.
-You can do it by several options:
+2. Send HTTP requests.
+You can do it by either:
     1. using `read_html(url)` function from library `textreadr()` and assign it to a variable.
         Example:
         ```